capejs/capejs/README.md

 ![Screen shot of demo app](https://cdn.rawgit.com/oiax/capejs/26ce9cefc92d7dd30921995af57545ea1a41fc7a/doc/captures/todo-demo0.png)

+Click the "Start" button to navigate to Login form.
+Then, enter your credentials (`alice` and `hotyoga`) to login to the sytem.

 ![Screen shot of demo app](https://cdn.rawgit.com/oiax/capejs/26ce9cefc92d7dd30921995af57545ea1a41fc7a/doc/captures/todo-demo1.png)

+You can list, add, update and delete tasks here.

 ![Screen shot of demo app](https://cdn.rawgit.com/oiax/capejs/26ce9cefc92d7dd30921995af57545ea1a41fc7a/doc/captures/todo-demo2.png)

+Click the "Logout" button to show the modal for confirmation.

 ![Screen shot of demo app](https://cdn.rawgit.com/oiax/capejs/26ce9cefc92d7dd30921995af57545ea1a41fc7a/doc/captures/todo-demo3.png)